 In compliance with the Americans with Disabilities Act, reasonable accommodations will be made with advance notice by calling West Multnomah Soil & Water Conservation District at (503) 238-4775.

 The Conservation District works on a number of projects on Sauvie Island including the Sturgeon Lake Restoration Project, private landowner restoration projects involving mud and manure management, riparian and oak habitat restoration, and pasture management, and assisting the Sauvie Island Drainage Improvement Company with its hydrology study.

 In response to the West Multnomah Soil & Water Conservation District’s tax-base, population growth, urbanization and changing environmental regulations, the Conservation District has developed several innovative programs for city-dwellers to deal with natural resource issues, such as identifying and getting rid of invasive weeds, landscaping with native plants, managing stormwater runoff, and converting lawns to meadows for wildlife habitat.

-West Multnomah Soil & Water Conservation District does not discriminate based on age, color, disability, gender identity or expression, genetic information, marital status, national origin, race, religion, sex, sexual orientation, or veteran status, or any other characteristics protected by law.
-The District is an equal opportunity employer.
-We will make reasonable accommodations for events, educational materials and services and invite your feedback.
-Please email email@example.com or call 503.238.4775.
+West Multnomah Soil & Water Conservation District does not discriminate based on any class or identity including age, color, disability, gender identity or expression, genetic information, marital status, national origin, race, religion, sex, sexual orientation, and veteran status.
+The District is an equal opportunity employer and service provider.
+The District makes reasonable accommodations for persons with disabilities and special needs to provide access to district events, materials and services.
+If you have requests for accommodations or complaints about discrimination, harassment, inequitable treatment and being denied access to district events, materials and services, or for any questions at all, please contact us at our email email@example.com or call 503.238.4775.